kcdchennai/kcdchennai/2025/Community Partner Prospectus.md

 - Promote the event in your meetups, webinars etc.
 - Min.
 2 posts from your social media handles (X, LinkedIn etc.).
 Template of the posts will be shared by KCD Chennai.
 - Min.
 2 emails to your community members.
 Template of the email will be shared by KCD Chennai.
 - Min.
 5 reposts from your social media handles.
-KCD Chennai will indicate which posts to be retweeted/reposted.
+KCD Chennai will indicate which posts to be reposted.
 - Sell tickets to your community members using discount vouchers.

 **Optional:**